Ion Chromatography System

 *Please consult your tax advisor to determine the full tax implications of leasing equipment.

 Ions are charged atoms or molecules.
 The charge of the molecule is determined by how many negatively charged electrons or positively charged protons they have.
-In ions, the number of protons or electrons is uneven resulting in a net positive or negative charge.
+In ions, the number of protons or electrons is uneven, resulting in a net positive or negative charge.
 If an ion is said to be positively charged it is said to be a cation.
 If an ion is said to be negatively charged it is said to be an anion.

-Separating ions and polar molecules using ion exchange in a material to analyze them is a process known as ion chromatography (IC).
+Separating ions and polar molecules using ion-exchange in a material to analyze them is a process known as ion chromatography (IC).
 This examination method combines both chromatographic and ion equilibrium theories into one technique to separate ionic species.
 This quantitative analysis is able to look at major anions such as fluoride, chloride, nitrate, nitrite, and sulfates, as well as major cations such as lithium, sodium, ammonium, potassium, calcium, and magnesium.
 It is effective for any type of charged molecule such as proteins, nucleotides, and amino acids, however, IC must be performed in an environment that is one unit away from the isoelectric point, pI, of a protein.
 All ICs consist of a stationary phase and a mobile phase referred to as either the elution or the resin.

-Ion Chromatography Methods, Benefits, & Costs
+Ion Chromatograph Methods, Benefits, & Costs

-Also known as high-performance ion chromatography (HPIC) is a form of liquid chromatography, that divides ionic species so that their concentrations may be measured.
+Also known as high-performance ion chromatography (HPIC), this is a form of liquid chromatography that divides ionic species so that their concentrations may be measured.
 The solution that the material is being held in is put through a chromatographic column and the ions are separated and absorbed.
 The sizes and types of electrovalent molecules will determine how they separate themselves.
 Ions that are less attracted to the specific resin, or stationary phase used, will move faster through the column and be filtered out, or eluted, first while ions that are more attracted to the resin will move slower and be eluted later.
 Once they have left the column, the results are analyzed and the data can be plotted on a chromatographic readout.

-In ion-exchange chromatography there are two chromatographic approaches, anion-exchange, and cation-exchange.
+In ion-exchange chromatography, there are two chromatographic approaches: anion-exchange, and cation-exchange.

 - Anion-exchange (AIEC): By using an anion-exchange resin that has positively charged groups like a diethyl-aminoethyl group, or DEAE, AIEC is able to filter out more negatively charged molecules.
 This is done by coating the resin with positively charged counter-ions, which will attract the negatively charged ions in the solution.
 In more chemically technical terms, this means that the pI is less than the pH for the chromatography.
 This technique is commonly used to purify negatively charged acidic substances at higher pH levels such as amino acid, proteins, sugars, and carbohydrates.